octobiwancatnobi/squirrel-u/1_SquirrelU/1_QuickStart/2_CreateUpdateContent/index.md

 **I need to start all over, but I've committed changes.
 What do I do?**

 As long as you don't want to keep any of the changes (commits) you've made, you can just delete your fork and create a new one from BUE: gh-pages.
-This will give you a fresh, current copy of the "official" Cube U content.
+This will give you a fresh, current copy of the "official"  Squirrel U content.
 Follow the instructions in the
-"How to Delete a Fork" section of the **Create (Fork) Your Copy of Cube U** page.
+"How to Delete a Fork" section of the **Create (Fork) Your Copy of  Squirrel U** page.

 **What if my work is in progress?
-Should I still put it in Cube U or wait until it's finalized?**
+Should I still put it in  Squirrel U or wait until it's finalized?**

-Cube U is still the best place for content that is a work in progress.
-The great thing about working in GitHub is that others can view the content on your personal fork and give feedback on your draft before it ever goes to the "official" Cube U site.
-The easiest way to share your content is to just send your team mates the URL to the page in question on your personal fork (i.e. https://github.gaig.com/pages/mmosser/CubeU/1_CubeU/1_QuickStart/2_CreateUpdateContent/).
-When they click the link, they'll go straight to that page in *your* fork of Cube U.
+ Squirrel U is still the best place for content that is a work in progress.
+The great thing about working in GitHub is that others can view the content on your personal fork and give feedback on your draft before it ever goes to the "official"  Squirrel U site.
+The easiest way to share your content is to just send your team mates the URL to the page in question on your personal fork (i.e. https://github.gaig.com/pages/mmosser/ SquirrelU/1_ SquirrelU/1_QuickStart/2_CreateUpdateContent/).
+When they click the link, they'll go straight to that page in *your* fork of  Squirrel U.

 You may also want to consider using the "" status in the Front Matter of your content until the content is finalized.
 **Need help understanding Front Matter?** Take a look at the **Front Matter Overview** page for assistance.